 A. The majority of the materials stipend should go towards physical materials, but can include some performers fees or technical support fees if they are essential to your proposal.
 Recess intends the honorarium to act a gesture of thanks for the participating artist, so we ask that no further funds for Session artist be taken out of the materials stipend.

 A. We never ask artists to propose participation for participation’s sake.
 Instead, we’re interested in creating an active space that changes and evolves over the course of a project.
-Artwork can engage its audience through visual, intellectual or auditory means, or more explicitly through direct participation.
-We ask that artists take advantage of Recess’s built in audience, and we ask that each proposal define public engagement in terms of the specific needs of the project.
+Given restrictions on in-person gathering caused by COVID, we welcome ideas for digital and hybrid forms of engagement.
+Artwork and programs can engage audiences through visual, intellectual or auditory means, or more explicitly through direct participation.
+We ask that each proposal define public engagement in terms of the specific needs of the project.

 Q. What kind of tools and AV equipment does Recess have?

 A. We have a few drills and basic tools (hammer, saw, nails, etc).
-For AV equipment, we have a few flatscreen monitors, 2 PA systems (no mixer), a microphone, hand held recorders, 2 projectors, and some lights.
+For AV equipment, we have a few flatscreen monitors, 2 PA systems, a microphone, handheld recorders, projectors, projector screen, and some lights.
 We are also members of Materials for the Arts, where all Session artists are welcome to visit to procure various materials.

 Q. Do renderings of the proposal count towards my work samples quota?